kdlegum/topic-classifier/README.md

 # Topic Tracker

-AI-powered exam paper analysis system that classifies exam questions by subject topics and subtopics using semantic similarity matching.
+Exam paper analysis system that classifies exam questions by subject topics and subtopics using semantic similarity matching.

 ## Overview